 Chestnut has a high resistance to decay.
 The wood remains smooth under friction and is reported to have no odor.
-Chestnut is diffuclt and time consuming to dry properly.
+Chestnut is difficult and time-consuming to dry properly.

 Janka Hardness: 540

 As a flooring option, chestnut is one of the softer species available.
-It is just under thirty percent harder than white pine, is sixty percent as hard as cedar, is fifty-four percent as hard as teak, just under forty-two percent as hard as red oak, roughly thirty-seven percent as hard as hard maple, about one third as hard as wenge, and only approaches twenty-five percent that of santos mahogany's ranking of 2200.
+It is just under thirty percent harder than white pine, sixty percent as hard as cedar, fifty-four percent as hard as teak, just under forty-two percent as hard as red oak, roughly thirty-seven percent as hard as hard maple, about one-third as hard as wenge, and only approaches twenty-five percent that of santos mahogany’s ranking of 2200.

 Chestnut is somewhat difficult to saw properly.
-Pre-boring is suggested yet the wood holds nails well once applied.
+Pre-boring is suggested, yet the wood holds nails well once they are in place.
 Glue holds well with chestnut flooring.
-This species sands fairly well but does marr somewhat easily under heavy traffic.
+This species sands fairly well but does mar somewhat easily under heavy traffic.

-Chestnut's uses include flooring, flooring accents, fine furniture, interior trim, and tables.
+The uses for chestnut include flooring, flooring accents, fine furniture, interior trim, and tables.